geocompx/tmap/CONTRIBUTING.md

 - changes to the code
 - suggestions on content (see [the project’s issue tracker](https://github.com/geocompx/tmap/issues))

-See [book-style.Rm](https://github.com/geocompx/tmap/blob/main/meta/book-style.Rmd) for the book’s style.
+See [book-style.qmd](https://github.com/geocompx/tmap/blob/main/meta/book-style.qmd) for the book’s style guide.